LDuheron/rainfall/level3/README.md

 ### Format string vulnerability

-This function is subjected to a format string vulnerability which occurs when a user input is improperly used as a format string in functions like `printf()`, allowing attackers to manipulate memory, access sensitive data, or execute arbitrary code.
+This function is vulnerable to a format string vulnerability which occurs when a user input is improperly used as a format string in functions like `printf()`, allowing attackers to manipulate memory, access sensitive data, or execute arbitrary code.

 Our goal is to overwrite the value of the global variable stored at the address `0x804988c`(the one compared to `64`) and replace it with the number 64.